Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 It helps you answer questions like:
    * Is my application running smoothly?
    * Are my servers overloaded?
+   * Is there any failure happening right now?

 ### Monitoring key components and description: